mnberthe/aws-solutions-architect-associate-notes/README.md

  - __Predictive Scaling__
     - Historical data is used to predict the load pattern using ML and scale automatically

+__Warm-Up__
+Stops instances from being placed behind the load balancer, failing the health check, and being terminated

+__Cooldown__ Pauses Auto Scaling for a set amount of time.
+Helps to avoid runaway scaling events.

+__Relational Database scaling (RDS)__

+There are 4 types of scaling we can use to adjust our relational database performance:
+- __Aurora Serverless__
+  - We can offload scaling to AWS.
+Excels with unpredictable workloads.
+- __Read Replicas__
+  - Creating read-only copies of our data can help spread out the workload
+- __Scaling Storage__
+  - Storage can be resized(disk size), but it’s only able to go up, not down(except for Aurora).
+- __Vertical Scaling__
+  - Resizing the database from one size(ex EC2 t2micro) to another(ex EC2 t3 large) can create greater performance.

+__No Relational Database scaling __
+- __DynamoDB__ scaling is simplified when using dynomoDB

 # Storage